 It is this unwavering commitment to the craft distilling community that is at the core of the ADI.

 To promote and defend the art and enterprise of craft distilling.
 Through our programs of economic development, academic research and education, ADI generates greater public awareness and appreciation for the quality and variety of artisan spirits and brings greater benefits to the larger society in which we live.

 Letter from the President

-Within the last year ADI has created a Craft Certified Spirits Program.
-Presently there are over 250 participating distilleries and more than 400 spirits that are certified.
-This program was created to raise public awareness of a small-batch, craft spirit— distinct from the larger, more well-known and well-heeled distilleries.
-There is now an online searchable database on distilling.com that distributors, wholesales, buyers and bartenders can use to find Certified Craft Spirits.
+The Certified Craft Spirits program was created to raise public awareness of small-batch, craft spirits — distinct from the larger, more well-known and well-heeled distilleries.
+Presently there are over 3500 spirits in the online searchable database on distilling.com that distributors, wholesales, buyers and bartenders can use to find the best the craft spirits industry has to offer.

-The industry has grown and continues to grow— both in the number of craft distilleries and in the apparent desire of consumers to imbibe the best the artisan world has to offer.
+The first ADI conference had ~60 attendees in 2003, and today we have just passed 2250 active craft distilleries in the US.
+The industry has grown and continues to grow — both in the number of craft distilleries and in the apparent desire of consumers to imbibe the best the artisan world has to offer.
 ADI will continue to pioneer new paths in order to bring craft spirits to the public and to strengthen the community of distillers and their providers.

 Thank you for all your support and we continue to look forward to more years of growth ahead.

 President of ADI